Executive Director | email@example.com

 Naomi has worked in the field of youth development and organizing since 2002.
-Prior to joining the Chicago Freedom School in 2013, Naomi worked in Indianapolis, Detroit, and Mississippi to build youth voice and leadership for educational justice.
-From 2008 to 2013, she led the Restorative Justice Program at Alternatives Inc. where she worked with over 100 public schools across Chicago to implement restorative discipline systems to combat the school to prison pipeline.
+Prior to joining the Chicago Freedom School, Naomi worked in Indianapolis, Detroit, and Mississippi to build youth voice and leadership for educational justice.
+For five years, she led the Restorative Justice Program at Alternatives Inc. where she worked with over 100 public schools across Chicago to implement restorative discipline systems to combat the school to prison pipeline.
 In 2008, she began volunteering at the Chicago Freedom School and served on the CFS Board of Directors from 2011 to 2013.
 Naomi was born outside of Chicago and grew up in Ann Arbor, Michigan.
 She holds a Bachelor of Arts and a Master of Social Work degree from University of Michigan.

 Youth Programs Director | firstname.lastname@example.org